Curious George™: Let’s Get Curious!

 Packed with paint, clay, chalk, paper, cardboard and everything in between, Creation Station has all you need to bring out your inner artist!
 Let your imagination lead you to create your own masterpiece or join us for guided sessions available on Thursday and Saturday afternoons.

 DISCOVERING HEALTHY FAMILIES

-The hands-on activities and visual displays make the exhibit fun and informative for the entire family.
-Children can learn about healthy choices on the “Make Your Choice” wall, see if they can jump as high as a kangaroo in on the Jumping Wall, check their blood pressure or build the food pyramid.
-Parents can learn about how to make lifestyle changes for the whole family with tips from cooking together to exercising together to learning the power of colorful foods.
+The hands-on activities and visual displays make this exhibit fun for the entire family.
+Children learn about healthy choices, see if they can jump as high as a kangaroo, check their blood pressure or build the food pyramid.
+Parents learn how to make healthy lifestyle changes with tips from cooking together to exercising together to learning the power of colorful foods.

 Discovering Healthy Families exhibit is funded in part by The HCA Foundation.

 Kids of all ages can put on a conductor’s hat and help run the Discovery Center trains!
 Future train engineers can dress up as a railroad engineer, buy a ticket, and explore the Discovery Depot.
 Check with the front desk for model train run times.